21st Century Library

 Phase IB – The Plaza entrance and landscaping (completed)

-Phase IIA – Third Floor Renovation (in progress)
+Phase IIA – Third Floor Renovation (completed)

-When will Phase IIA be completed?
+When will Phase IID be completed?

 When will the entire 21st Century Library be completed?